s7117/gem5_docker/README.md

 # gem5_docker
-This Docker file creates an image that is setup to use the gem5 simulator.
+This Dockerfile creates an image that is setup to use the gem5 simulator.

 ## Setup:
 1. Install Docker.